ABOUT US

 Ellen’s time caring for this child was extremely rewarding and greatly improved the quality of his life until his passing.
 Sadly, the emotional toll was unmanageable for Ellen, and she lost sight of the healthy habits she had been incorporating and she began to gain weight.

-Ellen returned to Cape Cod where she missed the healthy habits she had enjoyed while living in New Jersey.
-Ellen tried different avenues to find her “happy place” with health and fitness here on the Cape, and while preparing for an obstacle course race, Ellen was encouraged to take a class at Personalized Fitness Solutions (PFS), and here she found her “happy place.”
+Ellen tried different avenues to get back in shape and find her “happy place” with health and fitness when she returned to Cape Cod.
+While preparing for an obstacle course race, Ellen was encouraged to take a class at Personalized Fitness Solutions (PFS), and here she found what she was looking for.

-We are so happy to have Ellen on board, and we are very excited for you to meet this beautiful (inside and out) being with a brilliant mind, a vast amount of knowledge, a keen eye, and a heart of gold!
+We are so happy to have Ellen on board, and we are very excited for you to meet this beautiful (inside and out) being with a brilliant mind, a never-ending amount of fun facts, and a heart of gold!